You have 1 article left to read this month before you need to register a free LeadDev.com account.

 GitHub Copilot

-On top of that, because Copilot has full access to your project, it is able to generate specific code suggestions based on architecture, style conventions, and context.
+Because Copilot has full access to your project, it is able to generate specific code suggestions based on architecture, style conventions, and context.
 If you ask it to create a function it won’t just give you boilerplate code – it will do it using the variables, classes, and methods you’ve already defined.
+You can also select what model from OpenAI, Google, or Anthropic you want it to use to generate your code suggestions.

-Right now, Copilot integrates with a small number of popular integrated development environments (IDEs), including Neovim and Visual Studio.
+Right now, Copilot integrates with a small number of popular integrated development environments (IDEs), including Neovim, Visual Studio, and Xcode.

-Amazon CodeWhisperer is Amazon’s answer to GitHub Copilot.
+Amazon Q Developer (formerly CodeWhisperer) is Amazon’s answer to GitHub Copilot.
 It was trained on billions of lines of publicly available code, as well as Amazon code.
 It similarly works with multiple programming languages like Python and Java, integrates with your IDE, and suggests complete functions based on your prompts, comments, and project code.

 Tabnine

 Where Tabnine stands out is with its availability.
-GitHub Copilot and Amazon CodeWhisperer are only available in a handful of major IDEs, like VS Code, whereas Tabnine is also available in a wider variety of apps, including Sublime, Emacs, Vim, and Android Studio.
+GitHub Copilot and Amazon Q Developer are only available in a handful of major IDEs, like VS Code, whereas Tabnine is also available in a wider variety of apps, including Sublime, Eclipse, Neovim, and Android Studio.

 WordPress is the most popular content management system (CMS) in the world, powering more than 40% of the world’s websites.
 If you’re one of the developers who has built a career on top of WordPress or any of its popular plugins like WooCommerce, then CodeWP might be exactly what you’re looking for.